 How Long Will My Recovery Take?

 Since we all tend to progress at different rates following treatment, there is no set schedule for recovery.
 Generally though, the more extensive your procedure was, the longer your recovery period will be.
-Some patients are able to return to work after only two or three weeks of recovery time, but others require upwards of six weeks before they can begin to resume normal activities.
+Some patients are able to return to work after only two or three weeks, but others require upwards of six weeks before they can begin to resume normal activities.
 Your doctor will be able to more accurately outline a recovery plan for you.

-Major swelling will generally subside around four to six weeks, but it may take a few more months before all swelling is resolved.
-It is essential that you regularly get up and move gently within the first few days of surgery to help improve circulation and diminish the risk of blood clots.
+Major swelling will generally subside after around four to six weeks, but it may take a few more months before all swelling clears.
+It’s important to regularly get up and move around gently within the first few days of surgery to help improve circulation and diminish the risk of blood clots.
 In addition, most doctors recommend that you avoid smoking for at least a month after surgery and that you steer clear of any movements that may lift or twist your stomach.

 The information in this article is for educational purposes only and does not replace medical advice.
 Always consult your doctor before starting any treatments.